 - Then your words become your actions.

-- You go from thinking about the ideal self you want to become to being that new self.
+- You go from thinking about the ideal self you want to become to becoming that new self.

 - Change begins with thinking or meditating.